sqlfluff/sqlfluff/docs/source/developingplugins.rst

 -----------------

-We have an example plugin in `sqlfluff/plugins/sqlfluff-plugin-example`_ which you can use as a template.
+We have an example plugin in `sqlfluff/plugins/sqlfluff-plugin-example`_ which you can use as a template for rules, or the `sqlfluff/plugins/sqlfluff-templater-dbt`_ which you can use as a template for templater plugins.

 Few things to note about plugins:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Right now, only Rules can be added through plugins.
-Each plugin can implement multiple Rules.
+Currently, only Rules and Templaters can be added through plugins.
+Over time we expect more elements of SQLFluff will be extensible with plugins.
+Each plugin can implement multiple Rules or Templaters.

-The name of a plugin should start with *"sqlfluff-plugin"* to be valid.
+We recomment that the name of a plugin should start with *"sqlfluff-"* to be clear on the purpose of your plugin.

 A plugin may need to include a default configuration if its rules are configurable: use plugin default configurations **only for that reason**!